-The simulation model is implemented in Excel and makes use of the FishLab simulation framework (Kell et al., 1999, 2001, 2002).
+The simulation model is implemented in Excel and makes use of the FishLab simulation framework implemented as a set of dynamic link libraries (DLLs) that can be called from within Excel (Kell et al., 1999, 2001, 2002).
+The model uses the basic tools available in FishLab that were provided to RIVO by Dr. Kell in May 2003, and no new DLLs have been developed1.